National Guard (Iraq)

+The ING replaced the former Iraqi Civil Defense Corps.

+History

 "On 20 June 2004, with the concurrence of the Iraqi Interim Government, the ICDC was redesignated as the Iraqi National Guard (ING)."

 As the ICDC became the ING, the United States Army was "..ordered to expand their efforts to train and equip the new ING forces.
 The 1st Infantry Division and the 1st Cavalry Division in particular devoted a significant amount of resources to establishing these units.
 In ..Tikrit, units of the 1st ID designed a 3-week course that included training on rifle marksmanship, conduct of traffic checkpoints, map reading, basic drill, and first aid.
 The ING soldiers continued to improve their skills as they conducted joint missions with Coalition forces.
 Iraqi Colonel Shaker Faris Al Azawi, commander of the 203d ING Battalion, commented, “Our relationship with the Coalition forces is very good.
 They give us ammunition, supplies, vehicles, and experience, and the training they’ve given us is very important.
 Because of it, we’re operating at a very high level.”
 In addition to providing training to the ING, the 1st ID, with support from Multi-National Security Transition Command – Iraq’s nascent logistics structure," provided "equipment to the new ING units."

 Despite attacks by the Iraqi insurgency, the Iraqi National Guard was able to recruit many Iraqis from the vast ranks of the unemployed.

 However, there have been several instances where the ING have refused to take military action against fellow Iraqis, deserted, or allegedly aided the resistance.
 ING units in Fallujah came under attack after the First Battle of Fallujah.
 In August 2004, insurgents in Fallujah kidnapped the Commanders of the 505th and 506th ING Battalions.
 One was beheaded.
 One of the battalion's headquarters was overrun, and insurgents "stole a fleet of ING trucks and cars, 10 rocket-propelled grenades, 300 AK-47s, machine guns, ammunition, computers, radios and furniture."
 Mass desertions from the two battalions followed.
-I Marine Expeditionary Force ordered the new battalion commanders to reform their units; an asssessment at the time noted that if the reformation was successful, it would be "the third time these two units have been reformed and refitted with equipment and weapons after such desertions (UPI, Marines Disband, 15 Aug 04).
+I Marine Expeditionary Force ordered the new battalion commanders to reform their units; an assessment at the time noted that if the reformation was successful, it would be "the third time these two units have been reformed and refitted with equipment and weapons after such desertions (UPI, Marines Disband, 15 Aug 04).
 The new battalion commanders are now discussing with U.S. forces the possibility moving their soldiers and their families to more secure, isolated bases outside the city."